 If more than 28 days have passed since you certified for UI benefits, the system automatically switches to payment by debit card.
-Bank of America mails the card to you in a plain, unmarked envelope within 7 days of when you file your initial claim.
+Bank of America mails the card to you in a plain, unmarked envelope 7-10 days after filing your initial claim.
 Watch your mail for it.
 The card comes with detailed instructions.
 This card is good for 4 years.
 You should keep this card for 4 years, even after you return to work or your claim expires.
 If you need to reopen a claim or file a new claim within 4 years, you will use this same card for these claims.